How to Change Google Chrome Cache Location in Windows

 • Taskbar shortcut:

-1. If you launch Chrome from the taskbar, right-click on the Chrome icon in the taskbar.
+1. Right-click the Chrome icon in your taskbar.

-2. Right-click on “Google Chrome” in the list and select “Properties”.Google Chrome Taskbar Shortcut Properties
+2. Then right-click “Google Chrome” in the list and choose “Properties”.Google Chrome Taskbar Shortcut Properties

-3. Follow the same steps as above to add the command line to the “Target” field.
+3. Do the same thing here, adding the command line to the “Target” field.

 • Start menu shortcut: